Peloton member running outdoors

 How Many Miles Is a 5K?

-What are you signing up for again?
-The “K” in 5K stands for kilometers.
+The metric system strikes again.
+As any of our UK Instructors will tell you, the “K” in 5K stands for kilometers.
 A kilometer is 0.62 miles.
-Thus, a 5K = 3.1 miles.
+Thus, 5K is equivalent to 3.1 miles.

 Training for a 5K: Beginner to Advanced